Carmen Lawrence

-Carmen Mary Lawrence AO (born 2 March 1948) is an Australian academic and former politician who was the Premier of Western Australia from 1990 to 1993, the first woman to become the premier of an Australian state.
-A member of the Labor Party, she later entered federal politics as a member of the House of Representatives from 1994 to 2007, and served as a minister in the Keating Government.
+Carmen Mary Lawrence AO (born 2 March 1948) is an Australian academic and former politician who was the premier of Western Australia from 1990 to 1993, the first woman to become the premier of an Australian state.
+To date she is the only female premier of Western Australia.
+A member of the Labor Party, she later entered federal politics as a member of the House of Representatives from 1994 to 2007, and served as a minister in the Keating government.

 Lawrence was born in Northam, Western Australia.
 She studied psychology at the University of Western Australia, obtaining a doctorate in 1983, and before entering politics worked as a lecturer and researcher.
 Lawrence was elected to state parliament in 1986, and became a government minister in 1988.
 She replaced Peter Dowding as premier in 1990, as Australia's second female head of government (after ACT Chief Minister Rosemary Follett) and first female state premier.
 She and the Labor Party lost power at the 1993 state election.

 In 1994, Lawrence entered federal parliament through a by-election for the Division of Fremantle.
 She was almost immediately appointed to cabinet by Paul Keating, serving as Minister for Human Services and Health and Minister for Women until the government's defeat in 1996.
 Lawrence remained in parliament until the 2007 election, on the frontbench until 2002 and then as a backbencher.
 From 2004 to 2005, she was federal president of the Labor Party, the first person to be directly elected to the position.
 She returned to academia after leaving politics, as a psychology professor at the University of Western Australia.

 Early life

-Carmen Lawrence was born in Northam, in the agricultural district of Western Australia and spent her early childhood in the towns of Gutha and Dongara.
+Lawrence was born in Northam, in the agricultural district of Western Australia and spent her early childhood in the towns of Gutha and Dongara.

 She was one of seven children, six girls and a boy, born to Ernest Richard Lawrence, a farmer, and his wife Mary Norma (née Watson).

 From the age of six she was educated at various Roman Catholic boarding schools: Marian Convent at Morawa; Dominican Ladies College at Dongara and Santa Maria College at Attadale from which she matriculated in 1964 with distinctions in six subjects, a General Exhibition for Academic Achievement and the Special Subject Exhibition in economics.